 The resolution of complex financial claims between divorcing couples is an integral part of our work.
 How this is best achieved will differ depending on the circumstances of your situation.
-Although alternative forms of dispute resolution should be considered at the outset (see our Alternatives to Court page), there will be some cases which are best resolved by recourse to court proceedings.
+Although alternative forms of dispute resolution should be considered at the outset (see our Mediation and Collaborative Law page), there will be some cases which are best resolved by arbitration or recourse to court proceedings.
 We are able to combine effective negotiation outside the courtroom with tough litigation within it.

 To start financial proceedings, an application must be issued at court.
 This is known as a Form A. The Form A is an application for the court to adjudicate on the financial arrangements to be made on divorce if no agreement can be reached.